danther98/ARMv4-ISA-C/README.md

 This code is incomplete, some functions do not work properly and need trouble shooting.

+ - Using the make file you are able to compile the sim.c file into a sim.exe, with this you are able to simulate commands input from the .x files in inputs.
+ - to compile ARM commands into hex codes, use the arm2hex file.

  --ISA--

   -This ISA includes the following commands